damianhakert/damianhakert.github.io/source/handbook/sales-onboarding/index.html.md

 * [ ] Complete TrainTool Course - Asking Effective Questions
 * [ ] Complete TrainTool Course - Closing Techniques
 * [ ] Complete TrainTool Course - Handling Pricing Objections
-* [ ] Record a demo, referencing the [demo script](https://about.gitlab.com/handbook/sales/demo/), and using either Blue Jeans or WebEx.
+* [ ] Record a demo, referencing the [demo script](https://about.gitlab.com/handbook/sales/demo/), and using either Zoom or WebEx.
 Send to your manager and Chad Malchow.
 Demo scenario is an organization with 500 seats who uses Jira and BitBucket for a few teams, subversion within a couple teams and GitLab CE is also installed.
 * [ ] Within this sales bootcamp issue, please submit a comment with a link to a Product and the names of salespeople you have seen contribute to the discussion.

 ### Stage 4 <a name="stage-4"></a>